BiteBrew/PolyLace/README.md

 ### System Prompt

-Customize the AI's persona by editing the `system_prompt.txt` file located
+Customize the AI's persona by editing the `system_prompt.txt` file located in the `data` directory.